mvisani/cfm-id-original-changed/cfm/INSTALL.md

 ------------------
 # COMPILING FOR WINDOWS

-## Build on windows has been verfied on current version
+## Build on windows has NOT been verfied on current version

 1. Install CMake.